 Time is something I don’t give up easily.
-I was excited about the opportunity to volunteer at the Endeavor Games; however as the date quickly approached, I began to reconsider my time and how much I had to offer that particular week.
+I was excited about the opportunity to be an Endeavor Games volunteer.
+However, as the date quickly approached, I began to reconsider my time and how much I had to offer that particular week.
 Having always been poor at keeping commitments, I decided since I had already given the Endeavor Games my commitment that I was sticking to it.

 My favorite player was the youngest in the whole event.
-He was about 8 years old with purple leg braces that rose from his shoes to cover his shins.
+He was about eight years old with purple leg braces that rose from his shoes to cover his shins.
 He squinted in the sun as he aimed his arrows but seemed to miss every time.
 He was almost too big for his small bow that he was still learning on for his first competition.
 Some of the leaders on the field would come by to encourage him and give him tips for his technique.
 His father watched from the sidelines and quietly encouraged him.
 As the rounds moved on, he continued to miss the target and hit the grass time after time.
-Soon we started to encourage him more and more “just a little higher Garrett,” “Anywhere on the target Garrett,” “You can do it Garrett.”
+Soon we started to encourage him more and more “just a little higher, Garrett,” “Anywhere on the target Garrett,” “You can do it, Garrett.”

 As the rounds moved on, we became a unified archery family helping and encouraging one another and enjoying the spirit of competition.
 We would brag about scores, compare rounds, and cheer for each effort.

 Then the event came to a close.
 After I said my goodbyes and told them all I hoped to see them again next year, I walked away with a smile and gratefulness that I had just offered the one thing I hold dear, my time, to the greatest kids I have ever met.
-I will always look back with fondness and respect on the athletes and the event.
+I will always look back with fondness and respect for the athletes and the event.